-In a moment of what is best described as “parental weakness,” I made the mistake of promising my precocious four year old that once he had his shots he could go to Red Lobster.
+In a moment of what is best described as “parental weakness,” I made the mistake of promising my precocious four year old that once he had his shots he could go to Red Lobster, not sustainable fish.
 Seduced by the cartoonish bright logo lobster, those claws had sunk deep into the marketing savvy yet impressionable mind of my preschooler.

 We passed the sign frequently; but as a general rule I try to avoid national chain restaurants for my family’s (and the planet’s) well being.
 Please note I said “general rule,” I am not claiming perfection.
 He asked often.
 And one day I just broke.
 I had no idea that the lure of of the sea would actually bring on boosters the next time he accompanied his baby sister for her well-checkup.